surajharogoppa/HireVai/README.md

 # HireVai 🚀

-HireVai is a **full-stack Job Portal application** built with a **React frontend** and a **Node.js + Express backend**.
+HireVai is a **full-stack Job Portal application** built with a **React frontend** and a **Python Backend**.
 It supports two primary roles — **Candidates** and **Recruiters** — and enables an end-to-end hiring workflow including job posting, job applications, applicant management, and dashboards, all wrapped in a modern and responsive UI.

 ---